hmcts/chart-ccd/README.md

 ```

 **Configuration To Use CCD Front End Components**
-If you want to enable the CCD Front end components
+If you want to only enable the CCD Front end components
-Enable as below Config in your chart
+enable as below configuration in your chart
 ```
     ccd:
       managementWeb: